-Proposed changes to B.C.'s environmental assessment process can be read in the Discussion Paper (PDF, 5.6MB).
-Public comments on the proposed changes were accepted from June 18th to July 30th, and the What we Heard Report outlines submissions received from the public, Indigenous nations and stakeholders.
-An Intentions paper will be released in early October and will outline the proposed changes that will be put forward in legislation.
+Public comments on the proposed changes as outlined in the Discussion Paper (PDF 5MB) were accepted from June 18th to July 30th, and the What we Heard Report outlines submissions received from the public, Indigenous nations and stakeholders.
+To see how the new Act addresses concerns in the What We Heard report, please see the What We Heard Response Table.

 The Path to Revitalization and Next Steps